Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 Why does my Frigidaire EFIC189 make ice but very slowly?

-Slow ice production on the EFIC189 is typically caused by mineral buildup in the water system or an ambient temperature that’s too high.
-Start by descaling the unit using the citric acid method described above.
-If production doesn’t improve, measure the room temperature—the EFIC189 operates fastest between 70°F and 75°F. Temperatures above 85°F will significantly slow production.
-Additionally, ensure the condenser coils on the back of the unit are clean and dust-free.
-Dust buildup restricts airflow and reduces cooling efficiency.
+Slow ice production on the EFIC189 is usually due to mineral buildup in the water system or an ambient temperature that’s too high.
+Start by descaling the unit using the citric acid method I described above.
+If production doesn’t improve, measure the room temperature—the EFIC189 operates best between 70°F and 75°F. Temperatures above 85°F will significantly slow production.
+Also, make sure the condenser coils on the back of the unit are clean and dust-free; dust buildup restricts airflow and reduces cooling efficiency.

 What does the ADD WATER light mean on the EFIC189?

-The ADD WATER light on your Frigidaire EFIC189 illuminates when the water reservoir level drops below the minimum operating threshold.
-This sensor is a safety feature that prevents the pump from running dry, which would damage it.
-Simply refill the reservoir with filtered water to the maximum fill line, and the light will turn off within seconds.
+The ADD WATER light on your Frigidaire EFIC189 turns on when the water reservoir level drops below the minimum operating threshold.
+This is a safety feature that prevents the pump from running dry, which would cause damage.
+Just refill the reservoir with filtered water to the maximum fill line, and the light will turn off within seconds.
 The EFIC189 will resume normal operation on the next cycle.

 Can I use tap water in my EFIC189 ice maker?

-Yes, tap water is acceptable for the Frigidaire EFIC189, though filtered water is preferable if you have hard water.
-If your tap water is high in minerals (calcium and magnesium), the EFIC189 will require descaling every 2-3 months instead of every 6 months.
-You can test your water hardness using an inexpensive kit from any hardware store.
-Avoid distilled water, which lacks minerals that the water level sensor relies on to function properly.
+Yes, tap water is acceptable for the Frigidaire EFIC189, though filtered water is preferable, especially if you have hard water.
+If your tap water is high in minerals (calcium and magnesium), the EFIC189 will need descaling every 2-3 months instead of every 6 months.
+You can test your water hardness with an inexpensive kit from any hardware store.
+Avoid distilled water, as it lacks the minerals that the water level sensor relies on to function properly.

 How long does it take for the EFIC189 to make ice?